Please note that appointments can be booked as follows:

 Our nurses see people by appointment for nursing matters such as vaccinations, cervical smears, suture removal, ear wash-outs and dressings, etc. They do not run a walk-in clinic.

 Both our GPs and nurses run clinics for chronic diseases.
 Those people affected will be called up annually for a chronic disease check-up.
 It is very important that you make and keep appointments for this.
 If you do not wish to attend these review clinics, we will ask you to put that in writing to us.

 Telephone advice can be useful for a number of problems.
 Telephone advice can be given between surgeries by a doctor or nurse.
-Please phone the surgery to request a telephone consultation as early as possible.
+Please phone the surgery to request telephone advice as early as possible.